-Wordmark logos simply depict the brand name in its signature font.
-The main focus in case of wordmark logos is on the typographic style, as it constitutes the logo itself.
+Wordmark logos depict the brand name in its signature font.
+The main focus of wordmark logos is the typographic style, as it constitutes the logo itself.
 Through a smart choice of font and color, wordmark logos can convey a wide spectrum of different emotions.
 Compare the designs of the playful Coca-Cola wordmark and the trust-instilling Visa logo.

-Lettermarks are also based on typography.
-Only instead of the complete brand name, they feature only the initials.
+Lettermarks or monogram logos are also based on typography.
+Instead of the complete brand name, they feature only the initials.
 For this reason, they are the perfect solution for companies with long names.
 CNN and IBM logos are two examples of lettermarks.

 An emblem is the oldest and most traditional type of logo.
 It is composed of an icon that looks like a badge or a seal.
-Inside the icon, the brand name is written.
-The Starbucks logo used to be an emblem, which slowly evolved into a pictorial logo.
+Inside the icon, the brand name is written—the Starbucks logo used to be an emblem, slowly evolving into a pictorial logo.

 Pictorial marks are graphic icons that represent a recognizable object.
 Apple and Twitter logos are perfect examples of such a logo.
 With pictorials, it’s important to consider what exactly you want your icon to represent.

 It could be a visual depiction of your brand name, as the open box of the Dropbox logo.
-Or it could symbolize your services, like the panda logo of the World Wide Fund for Nature (WWF).
+Or it could symbolize your services, like the World Wide Fund for Nature (WWF) panda logo.

 Abstract logos are geometrical shapes that do not have any meaning beyond themselves.
 The Nike swoosh is one example.
 Because abstract logos do not mean anything in particular, they are open to interpretation.